Updated: 19 November 2020

 5. Is Simply Souperlicious Affected by COVID_19?

 Yes and no. No, in the sense that most of our activities take place online.
-However, our local Simply Souperlicious “Soup Talks” are postponed until at least October 2020, pending further updates from local Swiss authorities.
-Please check the “News” section here on the Simply Souperlicious website for latest updates: https://www.simplysouperlicious.com/news
+However, our local Simply Souperlicious “Soup Talks” are postponed until further notice, pending further updates from local Swiss authorities.
+Please check the “News” section here on the Simply Souperlicious website for latest updates: https://simplysouperlicious.com/news

 We are closely monitoring the local situation here in Switzerland.
 We also remain concerned about you, our global fans, as well.
 We encourage you to consult your local authorities for further instruction.
 If you’re looking for ideas for staying hydrated, boosting immunity and eating healthy, well, our soup recipes are a great place to start!